Community Partners & Resources

 Crisis Support Services call 1-800-953-9593

-provide free crisis de-escalation, crisis prevention, resource referral, and on-site secondary support to all direct support personnel.
+Teams of trained professional counselors provide free crisis de-escalation, crisis prevention, resource referral, and on-site secondary support to all direct support personnel.
 We act as the liaison for the Regional Center Service Coordinators while utilizes non-confrontational methods which avoid hospitalization and police involvement.
 As a 24/7 service, all calls are returned as quickly as possible.
 If you have not received a response within 5-10 minutes, call again to ensure your message was received by the CSS Team.

 Santa Barbara - Don’t Call The Police: